penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/oasis-workflow/readme.txt

 = Videos to help you get started with Oasis Workflow =

-Creating and Editing a workflow (applicable to "Pro" version, however the same editing process can be used for "free" version)
+Creating and Editing a workflow

 [youtube https://www.youtube.com/watch?v=JbJJQMMnf5U]